North Korea: Kim family

-The song "No Motherland Without You", sung by the North Korean army choir, was created especially for Kim Jong-il and is one of the most popular tunes in the country.
-Kim Il-sung is still officially revered as the nation's "Eternal President".
-Several landmarks in North Korea are named for Kim Il-sung, including Kim Il-sung University, Kim Il-sung Stadium, and Kim Il-sung Square.
+Kim Il Sung and Kim Jong Il are still officially revered as the "eternal leaders of Korea".
+Several landmarks in North Korea are named for Kim Il Sung, including Kim Il Sung University, Kim Il Sung Stadium, and Kim Il Sung Square, while his birthday on 15 April is a public holiday called the Day of the Sun.
 Defectors have been quoted as saying that North Korean schools deify both father and son.
-Kim Il-sung rejected the notion that he had created a cult around himself, and accused those who suggested this of "factionalism".
-Following the death of Kim Il-sung, North Koreans were prostrating and weeping to a bronze statue of him in an organized event; similar scenes were broadcast by state television following the death of Kim Jong-il.
+Kim Il Sung rejected the notion that he had created a cult around himself and accused those who suggested this of "factionalism".

-Critics maintain that Kim Jong-il's personality cult was inherited from his father.
-Kim Jong-il was often the center of attention throughout ordinary life.
-His birthday is one of the most important public holidays in the country.
-On his 60th birthday (based on his official date of birth), mass celebrations occurred throughout the country.
-Kim Jong-il's personality cult, although significant, was not as extensive as his father's.
-One point of view is that Kim Jong-il's cult of personality was solely out of respect for Kim Il-sung or out of fear of punishment for failure to pay homage, while North Korean government sources consider it genuine hero worship.
+Critics maintain that Kim Jong Il's personality cult was inherited from his father.
+Kim Jong Il was often the center of attention throughout ordinary life.
+His birthday, called the Day of the Shining Star, is one of the most important public holidays in the country.
+Kim Jong Il's personality cult, although significant, was not as extensive as his father's.
+One point of view is that Kim Jong Il's cult of personality was solely out of respect for Kim Il Sung or out of fear of punishment for failure to pay homage, while North Korean government sources consider it genuine hero worship.

+Administrative divisions

 Foreign relations

+North Korea, like its southern counterpart, claims to be the legitimate government of the entire Korean Peninsula and adjacent islands.
+North Korea joined the United Nations in 1991 together with South Korea.
+North Korea is also a member of the Non-Aligned Movement, G77 and the ASEAN Regional Forum.
+As of 2015, North Korea had diplomatic relations with 166 countries and embassies in 47 countries.
+North Korea does not have diplomatic relations with Argentina, Botswana, Estonia, France, Iraq, Israel, Japan, Taiwan, the United States, and Ukraine.

-As a result of its isolation, North Korea is sometimes known as the "hermit kingdom", a term that originally referred to the isolationism in the latter part of the Joseon Dynasty.
+As a result of its isolation, North Korea is sometimes known as the "hermit kingdom", a term that originally referred to the isolationism in the latter part of the Joseon period.
 Initially, North Korea had diplomatic ties only with other communist countries, and even today, most of the foreign embassies accredited to North Korea are located in Beijing rather than in Pyongyang.
 In the 1960s and 1970s, it pursued an independent foreign policy, established relations with many developing countries, and joined the Non-Aligned Movement.
 In the late 1980s and the 1990s its foreign policy was thrown into turmoil with the collapse of the Soviet Bloc.
 Suffering an economic crisis, it closed a number of its embassies.
 At the same time, North Korea sought to build relations with developed free market countries.